celestiaorg/docs/docs/developers/optimism.md

 the cost for the end user to write data to Celestia is lower than Ethereum:

 - deploy smart contracts
-- NFT projects
 - on-chain gaming
 - decentralized social media
 - DAO governance contracts
-- a ticketing platform
+- an NFT ticketing rollup